 Focus: ALTERNATIVE INVESTMENTS

+Not only that, but there are many who believe that things will have to get worse before they get better.
 Miami is suffering from a glut of luxury condos, and building is ongoing, with some estimating that it currently has enough inventory to last for the next 6-8 years.

 One of the greatest risks in building these large projects is the disconnect between current demand and the time it takes to finally complete a project.
 What may look like a good bet today, can sour quickly if demand dries up due to an economic recession or just plain old overbuilding.
 Demand doesn’t even have to fall off a cliff.
 Considering the amount of borrowed money needed to get these projects off the ground and completed, even a slight softening can bring things to a crashing halt.